Henry Morgentaler: Other provinces and Canada

-Encouraged by public support for his struggle and concerned about women's access to abortion in other provinces, in 1983 Morgentaler decided to challenge the law in other provinces.
+Encouraged by public support for his struggle and concern about women's access to abortion in other provinces, in 1983 Morgentaler decided to challenge the law in other provinces.
 He spent the next 15 years opening and running abortion clinics across Canada, in clear violation of the law.
 In each province, he announced in advance that he would open a clinic.
 That year, he opened clinics in Winnipeg and Toronto.

-By this point the tide of public opinion had turned in Morgentaler's favour: A Gallup poll in 1983 showed that 72% of Canadians believed that the decision to abort should rest solely with a pregnant woman and her doctor.
+By this point, the tide of public opinion had turned in Morgentaler's favour: A Gallup poll in 1983 showed that 72% of Canadians believed that the decision to abort should rest solely with a pregnant woman and her doctor.

 The Toronto clinic was operated with two colleagues, Leslie Frank Smoling and Robert Scott.
 In 1983, Toronto Police raided Morgentaler's newly opened clinic and he and his two colleagues were charged with providing illegal miscarriages.
 Once again Morgentaler used the defence of necessity and was acquitted by the jury.
 The Attorney General's office appealed the acquittal and the verdict was reversed by the Court of Appeal for Ontario, which directed a new trial.
 Once again, an appeal court had overturned a jury acquittal.
 Once again, Morgentaler appealed to the Supreme Court of Canada.
 This time, Morgentaler challenged the law as unconstitutional on the grounds that it denied women the right to life, liberty, and security of the person.
+At all levels (jury trial, Court of Appeal, Supreme Court), Morgentaler was represented by Ontario constitutional lawyer Morris Manning.

 The appeal case, R v.
 Morgentaler, 1988, was heard by the Supreme Court of Canada.
 It was a victory for Morgentaler.
 The court upheld the original jury acquittal.
 In addition, it declared that the 1969 abortion law violated the Canadian Charter of Rights and Freedoms and was thus unconstitutional in the case of R. v.
 Morgentaler 1988 (1 S.C.R.
 30).
 The court ruled 5–2 that the administrative procedures were cumbersome and unjustifiably interfered with the body integrity of women."
 On January 28, the law was found to violate Section 7 of the Charter of Rights and Freedoms because it infringes upon a woman's right to "life, liberty and security of the person."

 The five justices wrote three different opinions striking down the law for different reasons: that Section 251 imposed unnecessary procedures and restrictions, restricted access to hospitals, and caused delays; resulted in physical, psychological and emotional risk to the woman; and forced some women to carry a fetus to term against their will.